vishvAsa/mahAbhAratam/vyAsaH/goraxapura-pAThaH/hindy-anuvAdaH/13_anushAsanaparva/01_dAna-dharma-parva/149_viShNu-sahasra-nAma-stotram/TIkA/parAshara-bhaTTaH/upodghAtaH.md

 <details><summary>English</summary>

 (3) "Collated together by the Vedacharya".
 The exposition of the above is as follows:- The venerable teacher of the Vedas, Krishna Dvaipayana, is the most reliable (of teachers).
-For, He is an incarna- tion of the Supreme Lord Narayana, endowed with unsurpassed knowledge and other auspicious qualities, such as aisvarya, and not subject to any imperfec tions like confusion of mind or tendency to mislead others, or indifference.
+For, He is an incarnation of the Supreme Lord Narayana, endowed with unsurpassed knowledge and other auspicious qualities, such as aisvarya, and not subject to any imperfec tions like confusion of mind or tendency to mislead others, or indifference.
 And he, being inspired solely with the desire to benefit the men of Kaliyuga, who are generally of dull minds, divided and arranged the Vedas.
 He composed the Maha bharata, called the fifth Veda, with the object of dispelling the ignorance, doubts or pervers e misconceptions of the people about the Real Truth and teaching the principles of good conduct enshrined in the Vedas.
 Look at the nobility of his ancestry.
-He is the great- grandson of Vasishta who, by a word of his, ennobled Visvamitra, a Kshatriya, into a Brahmin; is the son of Parasara who is extolled by the Linga Purana as a great soul, who had attained, by the grace of Vasishta and Pulastya, the true vision of the Reality and who attained eminence as the author of a purana (the Vishnu Purana).
+He is the greatgrandson of Vasishta who, by a word of his, ennobled Visvamitra, a Kshatriya, into a Brahmin; is the son of Parasara who is extolled by the Linga Purana as a great soul, who had attained, by the grace of Vasishta and Pulastya, the true vision of the Reality and who attained eminence as the author of a purana (the Vishnu Purana).
 He is respected by assemblage of the rishis as one who has performed penances and yoga of unsurpassed austerity.
 Thus by him th e Names of Vishnu, which were sung by various sages, had been strung together in the form of a hymn of praise.
 Hence, this Chapter of Thousand Names has to be accepted as most beneficial (to mankind).
 </details>

 <details open><summary>विश्वास-प्रस्तुतिः</summary>